-Influences: Deepchord, Loscil, Gridlock, Brian Eno, Tangerine Dream, Petar Dundov, Max Richter, Joan Jeanrenaud, Nils Frahm, A Winged Victory for the Sullen, Steve Roach, Robert Rich, Aes Dana
+Influences: Max Richter, Clint Mansell, Cliff Martinez, Mac Quayle, Philip Glass, Loscil, Gridlock, Brian Eno, Nine Inch Nails, Tangerine Dream, Joan Jeanrenaud, Nils Frahm, A Winged Victory for the Sullen, Steve Roach, Robert Rich, Aes Dana, Deepchord

-My styles range from ambient to IDM to Berlin School electronic (i.e. Tangerine Dream), sample mangling, modular synth weirdness.
+My typical styles range from ambient to IDM to Berlin School electronic (i.e. Tangerine Dream), sample mangling, modular synth weirdness, drones, etc.

-I use a variety of hardware and software -- mostly analog synthesizers and sequencers, but a sampler, and a couple of guitar effects pedals.
+I use a variety of hardware and software -- mostly analog synthesizers and sequencers (including Eurorack modular), but also a sampler, and a couple of guitar effects pedals.
 I also use some VST instruments and effects.
-I use Reaper and sometimes Ableton Live for recording/sequencing.
-I have also been known to use analog tape at times.

 Guitar-wise, I will be using a Fender Strat, Gretsch Lap steel, and a Breedlove acoustic-electric.